hudra0/qosmate/README.md

 > **Compatibility Note**: Officially, only OpenWrt is supported.
 Forks may introduce fundamental changes or adjustments that could impact compatibility or functionality.

 Key aspects of QoSmate include
-- Support for HFSC, CAKE, and Hybrid queueing disciplines
+- Support for HFSC, CAKE, Hybrid and HTB queueing disciplines
 - A LuCI-based interface for easy configuration
 - DSCP marking and traffic prioritization options via CLI and UI
 - Automatic package installation and setup